agifm-team/AGI-Client/README.md

 ### This client has web3 functionalities.
 Is this matrix client a crypto wallet?

 Nope.
-Agispace has access to crypto wallet APIs that are installed in your browser or on your computer.
+Pixxels has access to crypto wallet APIs that are installed in your browser or on your computer.
 And this function can be turned off in the settings.

 ### Does the client support the purchase and sale of NFTs?